 Recipe variations

-- Nut butter: Instead of peanut butter, you can also use almond or cashew butter.
+- Nut butter: Instead of peanut butter, you can also use almond butter or cashew butter.

-- Sweetener: If you don’t require the cookies to be vegan, you can use honey instead of maple syrup.
+- Sweetener: If you don’t need the cookies to be vegan, you can use honey instead of maple syrup.

 Ingredients